fpereiro/gotoB/readme.md

          });
 ```

 If the returned lith has no attributes, we add an empty object in its second position.
-We use `splice` instead of `push` since the element might include contents, and attributes must go between the tag and the contents.
+We use `splice` instead of `push` since the element might include contents, and the attributes must go between the tag and the contents.

 ```javascript
          if (type (elem [1]) !== 'object') elem.splice (1, 0, {});